 By hovering over a symbol, a text box explaining the meaning of the symbol will appear.
-To the left of the project name, a cube indicates that SBs have been submitted for this project.
+To the left of the project name, a cube indicates that SBs have been generated for this project.
 Clicking on the cube will open a list with all the available SBs for a given project listed by their names, with an associated status next to them.
-A blue "thumbs up" indicates that the SBs have been submitted but not yet set to "Ready".
-The red circle, orange triangle and green check-mark have the same meaning as for a project, namely no/some/all data taken (and successfully passed a level 0 quality assurance - QA0), checked against the required number of executions.
-A small blue cross marks SBs that have been cancelled, while a question mark indicates an unknown state.
+A blue "thumbs up" indicates that the SBs have been generated but not yet set to "Ready".
+The red circle, orange triangle and green check-mark have the same meaning as for a project, namely no/some/all data taken and successfully passed a level 0 quality assurance, QA0, checked against the required number of executions.
+A blue cross marks SBs that have been cancelled, while a question mark indicates an unknown state.
 Hovering over a symbol will again trigger some explanatory text (see Figure 2).
-The Projects view for CSs also shows the PI and CS names in the same table view.